Battle of Fort Sumter: Bombardment

 Ships from Fox's relief expedition began to arrive on April 12.
-Although Fox himself arrived at 3 a.m. on his steamer Baltic, most of the rest of his fleet was delayed until 6 p.m., and one of the two warships, USS Powhatan, never did arrive.
+Although Fox arrived at 3 a.m. on his steamer Baltic, most of the rest of his fleet was delayed until 6 p.m., and one of the two warships, USS Powhatan, never arrived.
 Unbeknownst to Fox, it had been ordered to the relief of Fort Pickens in Florida.
 As small craft were sent toward the fort with supplies, the artillery fire deterred them and they pulled back.
 Fox decided to wait until after dark and for the arrival of his warships.
 The next day, heavy seas made it difficult to load the small boats with men and supplies and Fox was left with the hope that Anderson and his men could hold out until dark on April 13.

 Although Sumter was a masonry fort, there were wooden buildings inside for barracks and officer quarters.
 The Confederates targeted these with heated shot (cannonballs heated red hot in a furnace), starting fires that could have proven more dangerous to the men than explosive artillery shells.
-At 7 p.m. on April 12, a rain shower extinguished the flames and, at the same time, the Union gunners stopped firing for the night.
+At 7 p.m. on April 12, a rain shower extinguished the flames.
+At the same time, the Union gunners stopped firing for the night.
 They slept fitfully, concerned about a potential infantry assault against the fort.
 During the darkness, the Confederates reduced their fire to four shots each hour.
 The following morning, the full bombardment resumed and the Confederates continued firing hot shot against the wooden buildings.

 By noon most of the wooden buildings in the fort and the main gate were on fire.
 The flames moved toward the main ammunition magazine, where 300 barrels of gunpowder were stored.
 The Union soldiers frantically tried to move the barrels to safety, but two-thirds were left when Anderson judged it was too dangerous and ordered the magazine doors closed.
 He ordered the remaining barrels thrown into the sea, but the tide kept floating them back together into groups, some of which were ignited by incoming artillery rounds.
 He also ordered his crews to redouble their efforts at firing, but the Confederates did the same, firing the hot shots almost exclusively.
 Many of the Confederate soldiers admired the courage and determination of the Yankees.
 When the fort had to pause its firing, the Confederates often cheered and applauded after the firing resumed and they shouted epithets at some of the nearby Union ships for failing to come to the fort's aid.